Dositej II of Ohrid and Macedonia: Biography

-The Assembly of the Serbian Orthodox Church appointed archimandrite Dositej as vicar bishop of Toplica in 1951, as an aide bishop to the Serbian Patriarch.
+The Assembly of the Serbian Orthodox Church appointed archimandrite Dositej as vicar bishop of Toplica in 1951, as an aide bishop to the Serbian Patriarch for Macedonian Affairs to the Serbian Patriarch, Vikentije II.
 He was included in negotiations to resolve contentious church issues in Macedonia.
-At the end of 1951, the "Initiative Board" in Skopje demanded from Patriarch Vikentije II that Metropolitan of Skopje Josif Cvijović be replaced by bishop Dositej.
+At the end of 1951, the "Initiative Board" in Skopje demanded from patriarch Vikentije II that Metropolitan of Skopje, Josif Cvijović, be replaced by bishop Dositej.
 Although the demand was not met, it was followed by several in the coming years, with growing support from the regime.
 On 4 October 1958, Dositej was uncanonically proclaimed the "Archbishop of Ohrid, and Skopje, and Metropolitan of Macedonia" in an assembly in Ohrid.
-He then left his regular duties in Belgrade and put himself as the head of this schismatic group, which banned the canonical archiereus Josif Cvijović to return to his eparchy.

-Following the Communist regime's pressure, the Assembly of the Serbian Orthodox Church, after its 3–19 June 1959 session, recognized Dositej as the Metropolitan of Skopje.
+The Assembly of the Serbian Orthodox Church, after its 3–19 June 1959 session, recognized Dositej as the Metropolitan of Skopje.
 Despite the canonical order, Dositej and two other bishops established the "Synod of the Autonomous Orthodox Church in SR Macedonia".
 In order to preserve peace, the Serbian Orthodox Assembly formalized Dositej's decisions, as he had committed to that certain irregularities in the constitution of the Macedonian Church be removed.
 However, in the following years it was shown that gaining autonomy was only an intermediate step towards requesting autocephaly.

 In an assembly in Ohrid in 1967, the autocephaly of the Macedonian Orthodox Church was proclaimed, leading to an open schism since the move was not recognized by the Serbian Orthodox Church nor any other autocephalous church.
 Dositej and the other bishops of the schismatic Macedonian Orthodox Church were indicted in the Serbian Orthodox Church court.
 In the coming years there were repeated negotiations on settlement, but without results.
 He died on 20 May 1981, in Skopje, SR Macedonia (now in North Macedonia).